August 19, 2025

 Measuring impact: how Sword delivers increased engagement

 Sword Health removes the barriers that often make it hard for employees to engage with care.
 By delivering virtual, clinically guided programs that employees can complete anytime from home, Sword makes it easier for members to stay on track.
-This convenience, combined with expert oversight from Doctors of Physical Therapy, leads to higher adherence and better outcomes.⁶
+This convenience, combined with expert oversight from human clinicians, leads to higher adherence and better outcomes.⁶ High engagement with health benefits isn’t just a nice-to-have.
+It’s a measurable driver of business performance.

 Sword Health has demonstrated:

-- 3.2x ROI on MSK care investment³
+- 3:1 ROI on MSK care investment (the industry's highest validated rate)³

 - 64% reduction in absenteeism among engaged members⁴